ordina-jworks/ordina-jworks.github.io/_posts/2021-01-04-Designing-REST-services.md

 ### Security

 There is an entire chapter dedicated to security in the book.
-However, since this is one of those areas of expertise that has rapid evolutions the contents of this book (written in 2015) are somewhat dated.
+However, since this is one of those areas of expertise that has rapid evolutions, the contents of this book (written in 2015) are somewhat dated.
 It evaluates authentication and authorization mechanisms based on four characteristics associated with secure distributed systems: Confidentiality (how well data can be kept private), Integrity (how to prevent unlawful changes to data), Identity (how to identify parties involved in the transactions) and Trust (what to allow the previously mentioned parties in transactions).

 The book offers up the following mechanisms to achieve these characteristics:
 * Basic Authentication: a very straightforward username/password combination passed along as a base64-encoded string in the request by using the Authorization header.
-To easily intercepted and decoded to be useful in production systems.
+Too easily intercepted and decoded to be useful in production systems.
 * Digest Authentication: A challenge/response exchange that happens in reaction to sending a request.
 The initial request is resent with additional information stored in the various security headers (qop, nonce, opaque, username, uri, nc, cnonce, response).
 This mechanism is safer than Basic Authentication, but still falls prey to man-in-the-middle attacks.
 * Transport-Level Encryption: This application of HTTPS for service exchange remains up till today a gold standard in security.
 One caveat is that this does not affect the payload, so this payload is still vulnerable at the termination point of the HTTPS connection.
 HTTPS is more expensive than HTTP in terms of performance, and does hamper caching in the network components, most of the time this tradeoff is warranted.
 * OpenID and OAuth: Since the book describes version 1 of Oauth, this part of the book is outdated, and is only of interest as a historical perspective.
 For an elaboration on OAUTH2, see [my blog post](https://evolute.be/thoughts/secsocial.html){:target="_blank" rel="noopener noreferrer"} on the topic.